-Rather than launching straight into a tricky conversation when the other person is unprepared, let them know you’d like to talk and set a time frame for your discussion.
-If it’s a workplace conversation, you might send an email for example, “I’m hoping we might have time to talk this week about some concerns I’m having about X. When is a good time for you?”.
-When it’s possible, take your discussion onto neutral territory.
+Rather than launching straight into a tricky conversation when the other person is unprepared, let them know you’d like to chat and set a time frame for your discussion.
+If it’s a workplace conversation, it’s often helpful to take your discussion onto neutral territory.

 Consider the factors that might be contributing to both your point of view and theirs.
 How has your behaviour contributed to the situation?
 What are the external (or internal) factors that might be influencing their position?
-Is this a relationship dynamic that recurs in your life?
+Is this a relationship dynamic that’s recurrent in your life?

 Sometimes the things that push our buttons are issues we need to address within ourselves.
-For example, you might find even the smallest degree of error intolerable in others which may also mean that you’re struggling with perfectionism within yourself.
+For example, if you find even the smallest degree of error intolerable in others, you might be struggling with perfectionism within yourself.